-Loans, and the detail relating to bad loans, are valued at nominal value, gross of provisions (write downs) and net of write-offs.
+Loans are valued at nominal value, gross of provisions (write downs) and net of write-offs.
 These time series could differ from other series valued at the accounting principle which are available in other publications by the Bank of Italy (in particular in the report "Banks and Financial Institutions: Credit Conditions and Risk by Sector and Geographical Area" tables TRI30266 e TRI30267).
-As for risk analysis on bad loans, it is preferable to use the series at the accounting principle since they are more related to the banking risk and can be evaluated considering the wider perimeter of non performing loans whose definition is harmonized at the European level.
+For risk analysis on bad loans it is possible to use the above statistics.